Social media for children and teenagers

-Social media sites can be risky spaces.
+Social media sites can also pose risks.
 For your child, these risks include:

-- being exposed to inappropriate content like violent or sexual comments or images
+- being exposed to inappropriate or upsetting content like mean, aggressive, violent or sexual comments or images

 - uploading inappropriate content like embarrassing or provocative photos or videos of himself or others

 - sharing personal information with strangers – for example, phone numbers, date of birth or location

 - exposure to too much targeted advertising and marketing

 - data breaches, like having his data sold on to other organisations.